 C.2 Robustness of Design

-The objective of this section is to screen out components that may fail catastrophically just beyond the design conditions.
+The objective of this section is to screen components that may fail catastrophically just beyond the design conditions.
 This is not generally a problem for structural components when ductile materials are used since the ratio of allowable stresses to material limits is generally robust.
 It is more focused on mechanical components or system failure modes.

 There is no specific guidance given around bottom connectors as the industry has yet to resolve the best way to address this vulnerability.
 However, this is a key area of concern and should be considered carefully.
 If solutions like latching bottom connectors are considered, care should be taken to avoid unintended consequences in other parts of the system – e.g. up-lift on top connectors, local stresses, etc.